Your Brain Health welcomes written contributions from the neuroscience, psychology and education communities.

 - Title & hook (that’s the first line or two).
 People are busy.
 A good title will grab their attention and make them want to read your piece.
 If you’re stuck, consider ‘How would I explain this to my Mum?’
 (Or Mom.
-I do prefer UK/Australian English, but will take it easy for you Americans).
+I prefer UK/Australian English).

 - Break it up.
 Bullet points.
 Subtitles.
 Lists.
 White space.
 When people read online they scan.
 Make it easy for them.